John Horgan: 41st Parliament

-With Clark resigning her seat in August and Liberal MLA Darryl Plecas agreeing to take the Speaker's post in September (for which he was subsequently expelled from his party), along with the BC Green votes in confidence motions, Horgan was able to continue in office by one seat.
+With Clark resigning her seat in August and Liberal MLA Darryl Plecas agreeing to take the Speaker's post in September (for which he was subsequently expelled from his party), along with the BC Green votes in confidence motions, Horgan was able to continue in office by one seat without requiring the Speaker to cast a tie-breaking vote.
+The 41st Parliament would convene for five sessions of variable lengths between June 22, 2017, and September 21, 2020, before Horgan called a snap election.

+On December 7, 2017, Horgan announced that, following a review and despite his earlier opposition, the NDP government had decided to continue with construction of the Site C hydroelectric power plant.
+Horgan cited the review conducted by the BC Utilities Commission, which found that the cost to taxpayers of continuing with the project would be less than that of cancelling the project.
+Horgan emphasized that the NDP would not have chosen to start the project.

+By January 1, 2020, Horgan fulfilled a campaign promise to eliminate monthly medical service plan fees for individuals.
+The fee revenue was replaced with a payroll tax, paid solely by employers, not exceeding 1.95 percent of an employer's total remuneration (with an exemption for employers whose total remuneration did not exceed $500,000, hence exempting many small businesses from the tax).

 42nd Parliament

-Elections in British Columbia must be held at least every four years, but the lieutenant governor has the right to dissolve Parliament early–in practice, on the advice of the premier.
-On September 21, 2020, Horgan asked Lieutenant Governor Janet Austin for an early election.
+Elections in British Columbia must be held at least every four years, but the lieutenant governor has the right to dissolve Parliament early (in practice only ever on the advice of the premier).
+On September 21, 2020, Horgan asked Lieutenant Governor Janet Austin for an early election, ending the NDP-Green confidence and supply agreement that had allowed the NDP-Green coalition to form government following the 2017 election.
 In accordance with provincial constitutional practice, Austin granted the request, setting an election for October 24.
 It was the first snap election in the province since 1986.

 Horgan led the BC NDP to a decisive victory with 57 seats—the most the party had ever won in a provincial election, and the first time since 1996 that the NDP had won government in its own right.
+Several campaign issues were focused on, including whether or not to end the monopoly on car insurance held by the province's public insurer ICBC or to switch to a no-fault model.

+On March 3, 2021, Horgan introduced Bill 9, the Local Elections Statutes Amendment Act 2021, a piece of legislation that regulated municipal elections in the province with regard to campaign financing and spending.
+It required all elector organizations (local municipal parties) to register and publish financial statements (including campaign financing and spending) with Elections BC.
+The bill was intended to improve transparency in municipal elections.
+The bill became law, coming into force for municipal elections on or after October 1, 2022.